You're about to embark on the adventure of a lifetime, so we know you have some questions. We're here to answer them!

-If you were vaccinated with an EMA-approved vaccine, you can contact your local vaccination centre (for Leuven via corona [at] leuven.be) and discuss your options.
+If you were vaccinated with an EMA-approved vaccine, you can contact your local vaccination centre (for Leuven via email@example.com) and discuss your options.
 Please note that the vaccination centre will need proof of your first vaccine.

 For those who were vaccinated with a vaccine not approved by EMA, a solution is currently being sought.
 For further details, please get in touch with your local vaccination centre.

 Please also note that contacting your vaccination centre is only recommended if you have a national registration or a BIS number.